jasonsutherland/c4-bootstrap-mysql/README.md

-#c4-bootstrap-nginx-php
+#c4-bootstrap-mysql

-A simple way to deploy a NGINX + PHP5-FPM environment and save your code with version control, using c4-bootstrap lightweight system management tools.
+A simple way to deploy a MySQL environment and backup your DB's with version control, using c4-bootstrap lightweight system management tools.

 ##Requirements